rapid7/insightconnect-workflows/workflows/Open_Source_Indicator_Enrichment_with_Teams/help.md

 # Description

-Look up and enrich URLs, IP addresses, and hashes directly from Teams using open source threat intelligence tools such as Dig, DNS, and Whois.
+Look up and enrich URLs, IP addresses, and hashes directly from Microsoft Teams using open source threat intelligence tools such as Dig, DNS, and Whois.

 # Key Features